GiancarloZaniolo/hardwareWaffle/README.md

 This repository contains implementations of one of CMU's algorithms labs which is accelerated using both hardware (systemVerilog/implemented for the FPGA) and software (CUDA code).

+The code in this repository was written by Giancarlo Zaniolo and Devdutt Nadkarni

 This source code accompanies our in-depth analysis, seen [here](gzaniolo.github.io/hardwareWaffle.analysis.html).

 Here are what the directories are for: